Elin Electronics IPO: Will the last stock listing of 2022 disappoint investors?

-Elin Electronics is set to make its debut at the Dalal Street on Friday, making it the seventh lising for the month and the last listing of the calendar, which may disappoint the investors, who might have bid for the issue for a listing pop.
+Elin Electronics is set to make its debut at the Dalal Street on Friday, making it the seventh listing for the month and the last listing of the calendar, which may disappoint the investors, who might have bid for the issue for a listing pop.

 Shares of Elin Electronics were trading at a mild discount of Rs 5 apiece in the grey market, just a day ahead of listing, signaling a flat debut for the company.